 What is M-Lab?

 Measurement Lab (M-Lab) is the largest open source Internet measurement effort in the world.
-(Open source refers to source code that is made available for free so that anyone can use or modify it to fit his or her own purposes.)
-M-Lab provides performance tests that help consumers develop an accurate picture of their Internet service by offering a state-of-the-art server platform that supports many measurement needs.
+(Open source refers to source code that is made available for free so that anyone can use or modify it to fit their own purposes.)
+M-Lab provides Internet measurement tests that help consumers develop an accurate picture of their Internet service by offering a state-of-the-art server platform that supports many measurement needs.
 The data are collected and then released to the public for use by policymakers, researchers, and others who are interested in Internet issues.

 The graphic below illustrates the relationship between tests run by consumers and M-Lab’s data collection.